Roasted Mesquite Rubbed Pork Tenderloin

 - assorted accompaniments: guacamole sour cream, salsa, tortilla chips

 - Drizzle each piece with olive oil and then rub with a mesquite seasoning blend.
-This should be done several hours in advance.
+Cover and chill for 2-4 hours or overnight.

 - Increase the oven temperature to 425°F for the last 8 minutes, depending on the size and thickness of the tenderloin, of course.